iiitv/getmein-web/README.md

 #### Configuration

 You can configure this application to use with your environment specified settings.
-Just copy these Environment variable to `.env` and make make necessary changes.
+Just copy this Environment variable to `.env` and make necessary changes.
 Don't commit this `.env` file or remove it from `.gitignore` .

 #### Environment variables